arsantiagolopez/slide/README.md

 <div align="center">
     <img src="https://i.ibb.co/M1LpP2K/logo-03.png" />
     <a href="https://slide.golf" style="color: #303030;"><h1>Slide</h1></a>
-    <h4>Fast, simple, secure messaging between users.
-Start a conversation with any user in the platform.
-Add them as friends, and get notified on incoming messages.</h4>
+    <h4>Fast, simple and secure messaging between users.
+Start a conversation with any user on the platform, add them as a friend, and get notified of incoming messages.</h4>
 </div>

 <div align="center">